General Lab Information

 Program Overview

-• Undergraduate students receive a weekly stipend of $650 / graduate students do not receive stipends
+• VFP Faculty ($1,600/week): for 10 weeks.
+Undergraduate students receive a weekly stipend of $650 / graduate students do not receive stipends

-• Housing, on-site transportation and one round trip visit to student listed permanent address for those living outside a 50-mile radius from the lab
+• Housing Support, and roundtrip transportation for those living outside a 50-mile radius of the lab

 Eligibility Criteria